barrucadu/dejafu/concurrency/README.markdown

 This used to be part of dejafu, but with the dejafu-0.4.0.0 release, it was split out into its own package.

-The documentation of the latest developmental version is [available online][docs].

 Why this and not something else?
 --------------------------------